No need to go to Times Square…Wellsburg has its own New Year’s ball drop

 Wellsburg, W.Va.
 (WTRF) – Don’t let the Christmas tree in Wellsburg’s town square fool you…the city is all ready to say goodbye to 2021.

-Their new years bash is set to have cookies, hot chocolate and even gift giveaways for those who come out tomorrow night.
+Their new years bash is set to have cookies, hot chocolate and even gift giveaways for those who come out tonight.

 And get this—they have their very own lighted ball drop, just in case you can’t make it to Times Square this year.